distributeaid/covid-19-resources-drive-export/static/README.md

 You are free to:

-- **Share** - copy and redistribute the material in any medium or format.
+- **Share**: copy and redistribute the material in any medium or format.
-- **Adopt** - remix, transform, and build upon the material for any purpose, even commercially.
+- **Adopt**: remix, transform, and build upon the material for any purpose, even commercially.

 As long as you do the following:

-- **ShareAlike** - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
-- **Attribution** - A link back to our site would be nice. :)
+- **Attribution**: A link back to our site would be nice. :)

 ## About Distribute Aid